GodswillOnuoha/blockchain-python/README.md

 # blockchain python

-A simple API demonstration of blockchain using python.
-Supported features:
+A simple API implementation of blockchain proof of work cryptocurrency using python.
+The application supports the running of multiple instances (Nodes) that communicate and synchronize.
+Implemented features are:

 - create wallet
 - load wallet